 According to the Centers for Disease Control and Prevention (CDC), foodborne illness affects one in six Americans annually.
 Of the estimated 48 million who become sick from a foodborne illness each year, 128,000 thousand people are hospitalized and 3,000 individuals die.
 Many organizations are involved in efforts to mitigate the effects of these illnesses on public health.
 Outbreak identification and investigation is one of the key areas where multidisciplinary public health professionals must collaborate.
 CIFOR was created to develop and share guidelines, processes, and products that will facilitate good foodborne outbreak response.

 The CIFOR Lab-Epi Integrated Reporting software is an open source application that analyzes patient laboratory (e.g. serotype, subtype or other) results to identify patterns or clusters that would suggest a possible foodborne outbreak or situation of interest.
 The CIFOR Lab-Epi Integrated Reporting software is intended as a tool for epidemiologists or public health personnel conducting disease surveillance for foodborne pathogens to more quickly identify potential clusters of enteric illness within their own jurisdiction.
 Learn more.

 United States Department of Agriculture (USDA FSIS)

-This product was funded through the "Building the Nation's Public Health Infrastructure" Cooperative Agreement between the Centers for Disease Control and Prevention, Council of State and Territorial Epidemiologists and the National Association of County and City Health Officials (U50/CCU302718).
-Its contents are solely the responsibility of the authors and do not necessarily represent the official views of CDC.
+This project was supported under Cooperative Agreement# U60HM000803 between the Association of Public Health Laboratories and Centers for Disease Control and Prevention.
+Its contents are solely the responsibility of the developers and do not necessarily represent the official views of APHL or CDC.